(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Tech industry willing to go all in for ChatGPT Professional: those willing to pay >€250 a month are 2x more likely to fully trust its output

-32% of those willing to pay over €250 per month come from the software and tech industry, and 52% of those willing to pay over €500: making it overwhelmingly the sector willing to pay the most for ChatGPT Professional.
+32% of those willing to pay over €250 per month come from the software and tech (computing and information sciences) industry, and of those, 52% are willing to pay over €500, making it overwhelmingly the sector willing to pay the most for ChatGPT Professional for AI automation.

 To put that into context, in second place sits the finance industry with just 19% ready to pay over €250 per month.